pirocorp/Object-Oriented-Design/13. DDD/Applying Aggregates and Associations.md

 Cross-aggregate invariants should not be enforced by any one aggregate.
 In case of something like a unique constraint between all **Aggregates**, you might need to use **Domain Service** or another approach.
 However, in other cases, the need to do this may indicate that you've missed an important part of your model.

 In this case, the whole thing that the user is interacting with is the clinic **Schedule**, but nothing in our original model referred to the **Schedule** itself.
 Since some of our business rules, like what to do with **Appointments**, that conflict only makes sense on this higher level.
-It makes sense to introduce change to our model.
+It makes sense to introduce a change to our model - the **Schedule Aggregate**.

 It’s normal and expected for models to evolve as you learn more about the domain.